 Only six sectors remain completely closed to investment, including drugs, gambling, chemical warfare production, and other sensitive industries the government seeks to protect.

-Even if your business sector is on the Positive Investment List, it is important to keep in mind that Indonesia is a Muslim majority nation.
+Yet even if your business sector is on the Positive Investment List, it is important to keep in mind that Indonesia is a Muslim majority nation.

-Therefore, any local business targeting the Indonesian market should ensure that their products are socially acceptable in this conservative culture.
+Therefore, any local business targeting the Indonesian market should ensure that their products are socially acceptable in this rather conservative culture.

-1. Incorporate Under the Correct Legal Entity
+- Incorporate Under the Correct Legal Entity

 A PT PMA is the preferred option for foreign investors because this legal entity allows for 100% foreign ownership and permits the business to employ foreign workers.